Servings: 12 Total time: 50 mins Difficulty: beginner

 Preparation

-1. Cook the potatoes: Peel and cut the potatoes into pieces, then cook them in boiling salted water until tender (about 15-20 minutes).
+1. Cooking the potatoes: Peel and cut the potatoes into pieces, then cook them in boiling salted water until tender (about 15-20 minutes).
 Drain them well.

-2. Prepare the mash: Puree the potatoes until smooth, without lumps.
-Add the melted butter to the still hot puree and mix well.
-Let the puree cool for a few minutes.
+2. To prepare the mashed potatoes: Mash the potatoes until smooth and lump-free.
+Add the melted butter to the still-warm mashed potatoes and mix well.
+Let the mashed potatoes cool for a few minutes.

-3. Incorporate the flours: In a large bowl, mix the mashed potatoes with the rice flour, potato starch, salt, and sugar (if using).
-Work the dough until you obtain a homogeneous consistency, soft but not sticky.
+3. Incorporate the flours: In a large bowl, combine the mashed potatoes with the rice flour, potato starch, salt, and sugar (if using).
+Work the dough until it is smooth, pliable, but not sticky.

-4. Divide and roll out the dough: Divide the dough into small, evenly sized balls (about the size of a golf ball).
-Lightly flour the work surface with rice flour, then roll out each ball of dough into a thin disk, about 2-3mm thick.
+4. Divide and roll out the dough: Divide the dough into small, equal-sized balls (approximately the size of a golf ball).
+Lightly flour the work surface with rice flour, then roll out each ball of dough into a thin disc, about 2-3 mm thick.

-5. Cooking: Heat a non-stick pan over medium heat.
-Place a lefse in the hot pan and cook for about 1 to 2 minutes on each side, until small golden bubbles appear on the surface.
+5. Cooking: Heat a non-stick frying pan over medium heat.
+Place a lefse in the hot pan and cook for approximately 1 to 2 minutes on each side, until small golden bubbles appear on the surface.
 Repeat for each lefse.

-6. Serve: Lefse is traditionally eaten hot, spread with butter and sprinkled with sugar.
-You can also roll it with cinnamon, jam, or savory toppings depending on your preferences.
+6. Serving: Lefse is traditionally enjoyed warm, spread with butter and sprinkled with sugar.
+You can also roll it with cinnamon, jam, or savory fillings according to your preferences.

 Note

-• Savory or sweet versions : For a savory version, add herbs like dill or rosemary to the batter.
+• Savory or sweet versions : For a savory version, add herbs like dill or rosemary to the dough.
 For a sweet version, sugar and cinnamon add a touch of sweetness.

 Tags: Gluten-free Norwegian lefse, gluten-free bread, gluten-free crepe